 Batwing has small yellow or light-green coloured flowers (7-12mm diameter) which are without petals.
 It produces small berries (7-15mm in diameter), which start out green and mature to black.

-Bat-wing passion flower is shade-tolerant and can grow in a range of locations.
+As batwing is shade-tolerant, it can grow in a range of locations.
 It has been found in regenerating native forest and scrub, home gardens and among hedges and fence lines.

-Bat-wing passion flower can produce large numbers of fruit, with each fruit containing seeds; even unripe fruit can produce viable seeds.
+Batwing also produces large numbers of fruit, with each fruit containing around 20 seeds; even unripe fruit can produce viable seeds.
 Many hundreds of seedlings have been found under some plants.
-Bat-wing passion flower can also grow from stems that touch the ground or from plant fragments.
+It can also grow from stems that touch the ground or from plant fragments.